sosedoff/shuttle/README.md

 # Shuttle

-Minimalistic application deployment tool.

-## Overview

-Shuttle is a deployment tool designed for small applications and one-server deployments.
+Shuttle is a minimalistic application deployment tool designed for small applications and one-server deployments.
 Configuration is stored as YAML-encoded file, no need to use ruby code.
 Operations are performed on SSH connection with target server.

 ## Structure